Jason Sion Mokhtarian

 - Medicine, Magic, and Science in the Ancient Near East

 - Religions of Iran

 - Rabbis, Sorcerers, Kings, and Priests: The Culture of the Talmud in Ancient Iran (University of California Press, 2015)

-- Medicine in the Talmud: Natural and Supernatural Remedies between Magic and Science (forthcoming)
+- Medicine in the Talmud: Natural and Supernatural Remedies between Magic and Science (University of California Press, 2022).

 - Iranian Studies, special edition on “Religious Trends in Late Ancient and Early Islamic Iran.”
 Volume 48.1 (2015).
 Co-edited with David Bennett.